harshit0025/Imagineer/my_readme.md

 Hum clerk se user information le rhe hai in [route.ts] file and hum udhar create, update, delete users kar rhe h by actually calling those functions in [user.actions.ts]

 [user.actions.ts] file mei hum ye sab functions implement kar rhe to store the information in the database

+for a new user, after creating the user, we simply mergge the clerkId with our userId.